brontosaurusrex/brontosaurusrex.github.io/_posts/2016-03-08-osx-sed-search-and-replace.md

 published: true
 layout: post
 date: "2016-03-08 09:27 +0100"
-title: osx sed search and replace
+title: OSX sed search and replace
 ---

 search for cdn.scrot and replace with scrot on all files in current dir: